janosmortanssen/EL2620/PITCHME.md

 - Free and open source
 - High-level language (like MATLAB, Python)
 - Yet, high performance (like C, FORTRAN)
+- Ability to generate low-level code for embedding (via LLVM)
 - Fast growing ecosystem of libraries
 - Already adopted for classroom teaching at MIT, Stanford, Cornell, ...